lowandrew/Plasmid_Assembler/docs/usage.md

 The basic usage of Plasmid Extractor is fairly simple.
 As input, you will need to provide:

 - a folder containing paired-end reads that you think may have plasmids in them.
 It is assumed that forward reads contain 'R1' in their name and reverse reads contain 'R2' - see detailed usage for information on how to change this if your reads are named differently.
-- a plasmid database (included with the PlasmidExtractor distribution)
+- a plasmid database (included with the PlasmidExtractor distribution - see [Installation](installation.md))
 - resistance/virulence/incompatibility databases (also included with PlasmidExtractor distribution)
 - the path to a folder where you would like your output to be place (this folder will be created if it does not exist).

 For example, in order to analyze the reads in the directory `/home/user/reads` and place the output into `output` using the default plasmid database, the command would be:
-`Extractor.py -i /home/user/reads -o output -sdb plasmid_database.fasta -d databases`
+`Extractor.py -i /home/user/reads -o output -sdb databases/plasmid_db.fasta -d databases`

 Within the output directory, you will find the following: